arnenoori/csc-365-project/Docs/performace_writeup.md

 11. `GET` - Get all Purchases Warranty - **612ms**
 12. `GET` - Get Purchases - **744ms**

-We are skipping '`GET` - Get All Purchases Categorized' since this `GET` call already goes through every purchase.
+We are disregarding `GET - Get All Purchases Categorized` since this GET call already goes through every purchase.
 It cannot be optimized.
-Also, we are disregarding the `DELETE` since this `DELETE` call finds users by their IDs which is already an index.
+Also, we are disregarding the `DELETE - Delete Transaction` since this DELETE call finds users by their IDs which is already an index.

 ## Performance Tuning

 ### Slow Endpoint \#1 - GET - Get Transactions

-- initial results of running explain analyze:
+- Initial results of running explain analyze:
 ```sql
 QUERY PLAN                                                                                                                         |
 -----------------------------------------------------------------------------------------------------------------------------------+